esentri/domainlifecycles/readme_domain_events.md

 services.registerQueryClientInstance(queryClient);
 services.registerOutboundServiceInstance(outboundService);

+//In memory only a processing channel can be defined var inMemoryChannel = new InMemoryChannelFactory(services).processingChannel("default");
-var configBuilder = new DomainEventsConfiguration.DomainEventsConfigurationBuilder();
+var router = new DomainEventTypeBasedRouter(List.of(inMemoryChannel));
-configBuilder.withServiceProvider(services);

-configBuilder.make();
+//all events, that have no special routing declaration are routed to the default channel router.defineDefaultChannel("default");
+// by instantiating this routing configuration, the channel is active new ChannelRoutingConfiguration(router);
 ```

 <a name="transactional-without-outbox"></a>
 ###### Transactional setup without a transactional outbox
 In this case DomainEvents are published "after commit".
 So "ghost messages" are avoided.
 Ghost messages are DomainEvents,
 that are published but the transaction of the operation that issued the DomainEvent might still be rolled back.
-The loss of DomainEvents using this implementation is are rare case but technically possible.
+The loss of DomainEvents using this implementation are rare cases but technically possible.
 This setup routes
 DomainEvents directly to consuming handlers.
 The consuming handlers are executed asynchronously in separate transactions.
 Processing failures in the handlers are reported via log (SLF4J).
 No automatic retry is in place.